neuraparse/QMANN/.github/SECURITY.md

 ## Acknowledgments

-We appreciate the security research community's efforts to improve QMNN's security.
+We appreciate the security research community's efforts to improve QMANN's security.
 Researchers who responsibly disclose vulnerabilities will be acknowledged (with their permission) in our security advisories.

 ## Legal